Manuel-arc/OT-Pcap-Analyzer/README.md

 standard IT traffic analysis.

-Built on top of [paresh2806/PCAP-Analyzer](https://github.com/paresh2806/PCAP-Analyzer), extended with OT protocol identification, device inventory, and several bug fixes.
+Built on top of [paresh2806/PCAP-Analyzer](https://github.com/paresh2806/PCAP-Analyzer), extended with OT protocol identification, device inventory, and some QOL changes.

 ## Features